Brian-Isamba/Carnisa-car-Project/README.md

-    CarNisa is an online car selling platform in Kenya Browse a variety of Cars available on onr platform
+    CarNisa is an online car selling platform in Kenya Browse a variety of Cars available on our platform